srgantmoomoo/postman/README.md

 - lukflug, being helpful person. making panelstudio. helping me with panelstudio.
 - some random guy idk named jacobtread, for giving proper credits to the MinnDevelopment java discord rpc.

-**base stuff.**
+**base stuff**
 - event system - *ZeroMemes, Alpine 1.5* https://github.com/ZeroMemes/Alpine.
 - discord rpc - *club.minnced* https://github.com/MinnDevelopment/java-discord-rpc.
 - clickGui library - *lukflug, panelstudio* https://github.com/lukflug/PanelStudio/tree/v0.1.2.

-**bassically everything that has been skidded, hopefully one day this is pointless :D. whenever i have the time, i try to work on unskidding.**
+**bassically everything that has been skidded, hopefully one day this is pointless :D. whenever i have the time, i try to work on unskidding**
 - outline esp utils... and a lot of the fontrenderer - *superblaubeere27* https://www.youtube.com/channel/UCtRhisaTkICo72ZI8Z2yWNg.
 - surround & holeTp - *gamesense* https://github.com/IUDevman/gamesense-client.
 0_0
 - 2dEsp - mostly taken from *finz0's Osiris*, but changed a quite bit. git doesent exsist anymore, some drama or smthn, not sure lol.

-**a lot of inspiration from tutorials and what not taken from these creators, so thank you so much to them.**
+**a lot of inspiration from tutorials and what not taken from these creators, so thank you so much to them**
 - sebsb - https://www.youtube.com/channel/UChsMQm_9PXITsUhBkypP_1A.
 - superblaubeere27 - https://www.youtube.com/channel/UCtRhisaTkICo72ZI8Z2yWNg.